zhouguiyun-uestc/ParallelFlowDirections/README.md

 # Testing

 The program has a `test` mode, which verifies the correctness of our proposed parallel algorithm by comparing with the output of sequential algorithm using randomly generated DEMs.
-If using the sequential Barnes algorithm and our parallel algorithm results in the same flow directions, the program will output `The two Rasters are the same!`.
+If using the sequential Barnes algorithm and our parallel algorithm results in the same flow directions, the program will output `The two rasters are the same!`.

 # Test data